Aqupila/evo-core/README.md

 ---

 This README provides a comprehensive overview of the Evo Management Platform.
 It includes information about the platform's features, technologies, installation, usage, contributing guidelines, support information, license, and contact information.
 This detailed information will help users understand and utilize the platform effectively.
 We encourage community involvement and contributions to further enhance Evo.

-Gemini can make mistakes, including about people, so double-check it.
-Your privacy and Gemini